University of Ottawa, Canada

 My university degree was heavy in English Lit. courses and I remain a voracious reader of classic and contemporary writing.
 I also taught English and America Literature courses to high school and adult students during my 12 years with the LA public school Adult Education program.
 With WzyAnt, I have helped many students working on English lit assignments

 I have always enjoyed editing written work and remaining friends with the author after I have finished.
 Proofreading requires not only checking grammar and spelling but making sure the ideas are clearly presented without cramping the author's creativity.
 It is a pleasure to see a polished work that does what it needs to do - effectively expressed ideas with the right words for the right audience.
 My work in public relations required rigorous proofing.
-In my work as a teacher, I edited and proofread students' work with them as a learning opportunity.
+In my work as a teacher, I edit and proofread students' work with them as a learning opportunity.

 From my early career in public relations, I wrote speeches for senior government officers and am, therefore, able to assist others to craft the words that convey a message effectively.
 I also have experience on the stage and can advise on posture, breathing, and intonation.
 My years as a teacher included class projects requiring students to make individual presentations.
 Critique of these presentations was designed to improve a student's ability to overcome stage fright and to deliver a speech in an entertaining, informative manner.

 Far too often, problems with reading skills are not discovered until late in our education.
 Over the course of my 12 years working in the Adult Education program of the LA public schools I would meet high school students nearing graduation who were suddenly diagnosed with a much lower reading level; some at grades 4 or 5 when they were in grade 10 or 11 in school.
 I also worked with adult ESL students who are learning a new alphabet.
 While I sympathize with the frustrations, I focus on the end goal and work with students to move forward quickly with improved comprehension, pronunciation and analytical skills.